Cumhscraidh mac Céacht

 Cumhscraidh mac Céacht, was according to medieval Irish legend and historical tradition, Irish King.

 Cumhscraidh was a ten-time great-grandson of Lugaid mac Con.
 According to the genealogies, The Conmaicne of Cúl converge around Cumhscraidh.
-This would make him the ancestor of the Conmaícne Cúl Toland, who were located along the border of County Galway - County Mayo.
+This would make him the ancestor of the Conmaicne Cúil Tolad, who were located along the border of County Galway - County Mayo.
 Notables descended from him include Cruimthear Mac Carthaigh, Jarlath of Tuam and some of the abbots of Clonmacnoise.